cyborgyn/amiga-gentoo-image/README.md

-# Amiga Gentoo Linux image
+# Amiga Gentoo Linux image - Amilux
 This is a cross compiled HDF image of a stripped down, minimalistic Gentoo install specifically crafted towards Amiga hardwares.

 ## Features